 Virtual DataPort provides access to ODBC sources.

-To retrieve data from a Microsoft Excel file, we recommend creating an Excel data source instead of an ODBC one because the performance of the queries involving this type of data source will be much better.
-See more about this type of data source in the section Excel Sources.
+To retrieve data from a Microsoft Excel file, we recommend creating an Excel data source instead of an ODBC one.
+The performance of the Excel data sources is significantly better.

 If a source can be accessed with a JDBC driver and with an ODBC driver, create a JDBC data source instead of an ODBC one.
 The reason is that in Virtual DataPort, queries involving a JDBC data source run faster than if they involve an ODBC data source, even if the underlying source is the same.